apache/skywalking/docs/en/FAQ/v9-version-upgrade.md

 # V9 upgrade
 Starting from v9, SkyWalking introduces the new core concept [**Layer**](../../../oap-server/server-core/src/main/java/org/apache/skywalking/oap/server/core/analysis/Layer.java).
 A layer represents an abstract framework in computer science, such as Operating System(OS_LINUX layer), Kubernetes(k8s layer).
-This kind of layer would-be owners of different services/instances detected from different technology.
+This kind of layer would be catalogs on the new [booster UI](https://github.com/apache/skywalking-booster-ui) of various services/instances detected by different technologies.
 The query-protocol [metadata-v2](https://github.com/apache/skywalking-query-protocol/blob/master/metadata-v2.graphqls) has been used.
 The compatibility with previous releases is as below.